I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_submitcommandtohwqueue.md

 ## Members

+`CommandBuffer`

+GPU VA of the command buffer to be executed on the GPU.

 `CommandLength`

 Length in bytes of the command buffer.

 `hHwQueue`

 Context queue to submit the command to.

 `HwQueueProgressFenceId`

 Hardware queue progress fence value that will be signaled once the command is finished.

 `NumPrimaries`

 The number of primaries written by this command buffer.

 `pPrivateDriverData`

 Pointer to the private driver data.

 `PrivateDriverDataSize`

 Size of private driver data in bytes.

 `WrittenPrimaries`

 The array of primaries written by this command buffer.

 ## Requirements